-Pro se litigants shall file paper originals of all complaints, pleadings, motions, affidavits, briefs, and other documents which must be signed or which require either verification or an unsworn declaration under any rule or statute.
-The Clerk's Office will scan and file the document electronically and retain the paper original.
+Pro se litigants shall conventionally file paper originals of all pleadings, motions, affidavits, briefs, and other documents which must be signed or which require either verification or an unsworn declaration under any rule or statute.
+The Clerk's Office will scan the original documents into an electronic file and retain the paper originals in accordance with the records management guide.
 The official court record will be the electronic file maintained on the court's servers.